-Our Board has five committees: an Audit Committee, a Compensation Committee, an Executive Committee, an Offering Committee and an Ethics Committee.
+Our Board has five committees: an Audit Committee, a Compensation Committee, an Executive Committee, an Offering Committee and an Ethics, Nominating and Corporate Governance Committee.
 The following table shows the current composition of each of the committees of our Board:

-Name Audit Compensation Executive Offering Ethics, Nominating and Corporate Governance
+Name Audit Compensation Ethics, Nominating and Corporate Governance Executive Offering Valuation

-Paul W. Adelgren X Х
+Paul W. Adelgren 114411 X X onering · HILLION

-Terry Lee Brubaker Х Х
+Terry Brubaker X X

-Michela A. English Х
+Michela A. English X

 David Gladstone X X

-John H. Outland Х Х Х
+Caren D. Merrick X X

-Anthony W. Parker X Х Х
+John H. Outland X X X X

-Walter H. Wilkinson, Jr. Х Х
+Anthony W. Parker X X X X

-Committee Chairperson
+Walter H. Wilkinson, Jr. X X X

-Lead Independent Director
+- Committee Chairperson - Lead Independent Director

 Below is a description of each committee of our Board.
 All committees other than the Executive Committee have the authority to engage legal counsel or other experts or consultants as they deem appropriate to carry out their responsibilities.
-Our Board has determined that each member of each committee meets the applicable NASDAQ rules and regulations regarding "independence" and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment with regard to us (other than with respect to the Executive and Offering Committees, for which there are no applicable independence requirements).
+Our Board has determined that each member of the Audit, Compensation and Ethics, Nominating and Corporate Governance Committees meets the applicable NASDAQ rules and regulations regarding "independence" of such committees' members and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment with regard to us.